-For 2018, there are no defined Schema Discriminators 3s.
+There are currently no defined Schema Discriminators 3s.

 SSDIs Required for Stage

 In addition to T, N, M or EOD fields (primary tumor, regional nodes, and mets), there are SSDIs that are needed to either assign an AJCC 8th edition stage or derive the EOD Derived Stage Group.